Personify6/test2-beta-versions/README.md

-# test2-beta-versions
+# The beta versions of test2
-These are the beta versions of the projects in "test2"
+These are the beta versions of the projects in "test2":

+- Version 1.5 beta 1 (current)